 We’ve done all kinds of ice play activities over the years.
-We’ve built ice structures, and we’ve done melting experiments, but one of our all-time favourites is ice painting.
+We’ve built ice structures, and we’ve done melting experiments, but one of our all-time favorites is ice painting.
 If you’ve never painted with ice before, you have to try it!
-Kids love it!
-And I will admit that I have just as much fun with it as they do!
-It’s such a a neat way to create.
-Let me show you…

 We’re freezing our ice paints in popsicle moulds today.
 The shape of an ice pop is perfect for painting with, and the handle makes it really easy for little hands to manage.
-No frozen fingers or colour-stained hands. 🙂
+No frozen fingers or color-stained hands. 🙂

 - popsicle mould

-- food colouring
+- food coloring

 You’ll want to prepare your ice paints at least a day in advance so they’ll be well-frozen.

-Fill your popsicle moulds with water, and a couple of drops of food colouring to section of the popsicle tray.
+- Fill your popsicle moulds with water, and a couple of drops of food coloring to section of the popsicle tray.

-Place your popsicle mould in the freezer, and leave it over-night or until your ice has frozen completely.
+- Place your popsicle mould in the freezer, and leave it over-night or until your ice has frozen completely.

-To remove your ice paints from the popsicle mould, simply run the mould under a stream of cold tap water, bending the tray back and forth until your paint pops loosen up and slide out.
+- To remove your ice paints from the popsicle mould, simply run the mould under a stream of cold tap water, bending the tray back and forth until your paint pops loosen up and slide out.

 We’ve painted with colored ice on white cardboard before, and we’ve also used regular printer paper.
 Blank greeting cards are perfect if your child needs to make a card for someone special.

-On a warm day, it doesn’t take long for the ice to start melting, and when it does, all of that gorgeous colour starts flowing.
+Thicker paper will obviously absorb the water better, and a higher quality paper will make for a longer lasting piece of art-work.
+On a warm day, it doesn’t take long for the ice to start melting, and when it does, all of that gorgeous color starts flowing.